hbc/NGS_Data_Analysis_Course/sessionI/lessons/04_loops_and_scripts.md

 - Use for loop to iterate over each FASTQ file
 - Dump out bad reads into a new file
 - Get the count of the number of bad reads
-- And after all the FASTQ files are processed, we generate one summary file of the bad read counts
+- And after all the FASTQ files are processed, we generate one summary file of the bad read counts (the number of bad reads found in each FASTQ file)

 You might not realize it, but this is something that you now know how to do.
 Let's get started...

-Move to our sample data directory and use `vi` to create our new script file:
+Rather than doing all of this in the terminal we are going to create a script file with all relevant commands.
+Move to our sample data directory and use `vim` to create our new script file:

 `$ cd ~/ngs_course/unix_lesson/raw_fastq`

-`$ vi generate_bad_reads_summary.sh`
+`$ vim generate_bad_reads_summary.sh`

 We always want to start our scripts with a shebang line: